foundriesio/docs/source/tutorials/getting-started-with-docker/index.rst

 .. warning::

-  If you follow this tutorial before flashing and registering your device, return to the Getting Started and complete the section below:
+  If you followed this tutorial before flashing and registering your device, return to the Getting Started and complete the section below:

    - :ref:`gs-flash-device`.